Josiahngugi/quizBoard/README.md

         Input : What is Css ?
         Required:stylish language
         Output :true
-    The program should return "invalid".
+   The program awards 5 marks upon successfuly choose of right answer.
         Input: What is Javascript ?
         Required:Web programing language
         Output: true